SOCIAL JUSTICE & TRANSFORMATION COMMISSION

 Service Over Self: Howard County Reentry Program Backpack Project

 It is our hope that items supplied in the Reentry Backpacks for the Howard County Dept. of Correction, might bridge some of the gap for basic needs until men and women released from incarceration are able to find some security in their housing, food, and clothing.
-More information.
+Currently, there is a great need for these backpacks as the ones St. John's families and groups prepared in the spring have all been distributed.
+More information and items needed.

 Social Justice Book Studies